-This refers to the cash you left from your income after paying for life essentials, like bills, groceries, and traveling.
+This refers to the cash leftover from your income after paying for life essentials, like bills, groceries, and travelling.

 Drawdown Lifetime Mortgage

-One out of three Lifetime Mortgages is drawdown plans.
-A Drawdown plan lets homeowners access a large amount of cash to be drawn from when needed.
+One out of 3 lifetime mortgages is a drawdown plan.
+A drawdown plan lets homeowners access a large amount of cash to be drawn from when needed.

-People sometimes choose to sell their homes and buy a smaller one or one of less value.
+This is when you opt to sell your home and buy a smaller one or one of less value.
 That way, you can release some extra cash.

-You have the option to repay your loan at any time.
+You have the option to repay your equity release loan at any time.
 But, if you do so, you might be fined for it.
-You’ll have to pay additional charges.
+You’ll have to pay additional charges that can be up to 25% of the initial loan amount.
 Usually, these charges are defined or gilt based.